 Countless courtroom drama fans tune in to TV shows like Law and Order every day to watch fascinating cases unfold and look inside the life of an attorney.
 Most only get the opportunity to see it in front of a screen.
-One viewer, Amira Abukar, junior student and debater at South High School, experienced the real deal as the 2017 Summer Fellowship intern at Minneapolis law firm Gray Plant Mooty.
+One fan, Amira Abukar, junior student and debater at South High School, experienced the real deal as the 2017 Summer Fellowship intern at Minneapolis law firm Gray Plant Mooty.

 Getting a glimpse into the real life of an attorney was different than Amira imagined: “When I went to a hearing I told an attorney, ‘this doesn’t look like Law and Order!’.
 She laughed and said, ‘A bunch of this is not like Law and Order.
 I figured that out the hard way!’”

 During the fellowship, Amira visited multiple court hearings, assisted in research with attorneys, met judges, and more.
 She never knew what to expect next in her jam-packed fellowship at Gray Plant Mooty.
 “Every hour of every day is different.
 I never knew as in intern I would ever be so involved in an adult work environment,” she explains.

 Gray Plant Mooty provided Amira’s summer camp registration, $1,000, and four weeks of experiential work.
 Amira became interested in the fellowship after her coach presented her with scholarship opportunities for MNUDL’s summer camp.
 “When I was looking through all the different scholarships, this one really stood out,” she states.
 “This one gave me a work opportunity, I got to explore the law field, and it would help me pay for debate camp.
 I could not pass up the opportunity to check three things off my list all in one scholarship.”

 The law firm had a welcoming environment for Amira.
 “Everyone wants you to be involved.
 They want you to feel like you belong here and have a say in things.
 Everyone is communicating, working together and having fun,” she says.